r-shakoori/Page-Replacing-simulator/README.md

 # Modes:

-There are 2 mods defined in this program
+There are 2 modes defined in this program

 	Default:
 		in this mode we use a set of 5000 selections from memory and between 1 and 10 frames and the number in each member of set is between 1 and 50 and is created using Uniform Distribution.